-Analysing Thatcherism when right-to-buy policy was first introduced, Hall (1980: 27) argued such policies could well succeed in shifting the balance of class forces to the right, ‘without Thatcherism itself surviving for years in power in the parliamentary sense’.
+Analysing Thatcherism when right-to-buy policy was first introduced, Hall (1980: 27) argued such policies could well succeed in shifting the balance of class forces to the right, ‘without Thatcherism itself surviving for years…in the parliamentary sense’.
 This prediction was correct, with marketisation of housing as clear an indication as any of Britain’s retreat from a post-war consensus which posited ‘cradle to grave’ housing as a right.
-Indeed, in addition to extending the right-to-buy for housing association tenants, one of New Labour’s flagship housing initiatives - the New Deal for Communities - promoted privatisation through the language of urban renewal.
-Rather than focusing on individual home purchases by council estate residents, New Labour encouraged the wholesale stock transfer of council estates to private development companies, with the belief that these could best provide the mix of social and market housing that would provide balanced and mixed communities (Allen et al 2005).
-Couched in the language of social investment, New Labour simultaneously dismantled state-owned council housing while co-opting the language of social democracy.
-This institutional promotion of housing as a market good, rather than welfare provision, accelerated the decline of council-owned residential properties and, in turn, encouraged the proliferation of state-led gentrification on council estates in London (Hodkinson 2011), especially on those estates identified as persistent ‘sinks’ of social malaise and economic disadvantage (Lees 2014a, Slater 2018).
+Indeed, in addition to extending the right-to-buy to housing association tenants, one of New Labour’s flagship initiatives - the New Deal for Communities - promoted privatisation through the language of urban renewal.
+Rather than focusing on individual home purchases by council estate residents, New Labour encouraged the wholesale stock transfer of council estates to private development companies with the belief that these could best provide the mix of social and market housing that would provide balanced communities (Allen et al 2005).
+This institutional promotion of housing as a market good, rather than welfare provision, accelerated the decline of council-owned residential properties and, in turn, encouraged the gentrification of London’s council estates, especially on those estates identified as persistent ‘sinks’ of social malaise where the ‘rent gap’ between actual and potential ground rent appeared widest (Campkin 2017; Slater 2018).

 Gentrification-induced displacement on London’s council estates

-In Britain, gentrification has classically been noted in mixed-tenure inner city districts where gradual inward-investment and incumbent improvement combine to raise property prices and gradually ‘price out’ the working-class.
-Since the 1980s, one of the drivers of gentrification has been the right-to-buy, with some council residents who have purchased their property selling it and moving on (Boleat 1983).
-Many of these are private sales to more wealthy incomers who live in their properties, but over a third of right-to-buy council properties are thought to be owned by private landlords, who rent to (non-council) residents at rates typically far higher than council rates in neighbouring homes (Murie 2016).
+In Britain, gentrification has classically been noted in mixed-tenure inner city districts where inward-investment and incumbent improvement combine to raise property prices and ‘price out’ the working-class.
+Yet since the 1980s, one of the drivers of gentrification has been the right-to-buy, with some council residents who purchased their property subsequently selling it and moving on (Boleat 1983).
+Many of these are private sales to more wealthy incomers who live in their properties, but over a third of right-to-buy council properties are thought to be owned by private landlords who rent to (non-council) residents at rates typically far higher than council rates in neighbouring homes (Murie 2016).
 Ironically, many private renters on council estates in such homes are effectively now subsidised by the council through housing benefit payments (Cole et al 2016).